AgilAghamirzayev/AgilAghamirzayev/README.md

 - 🎓 I’m currently studying in Western Caspian University (WCU) (3rd course).
 - 👨‍💻 I graduated IBA Tech Academy
-- 🌱 I’m currently learning Spring Boot Microservices
+- 🌱 I’m currently working in DevHq
 - 💬 Ask me about what you want about Java

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------